aws/aws-cdk/packages/aws-cdk-lib/cx-api/FEATURE_FLAGS.md

 ### @aws-cdk/aws-cloudfront:useOriginAccessControl

-*Use Origin Access Control instead of Origin Access Identity* (fix)

-When this feature flag is enabled, an origin access control will be created automatically when a new S3 origin is created.
+*When enabled, an origin access control will be created automatically when a new S3 origin is created.* (fix)

-When this feature flag is disabled, an origin access identity will be created automatically when a new S3 origin is created.
+When this feature flag is enabled, an origin access control will be created automatically when a new `S3Origin` is created instead of an origin access identity (legacy).

 | Since | Default | Recommended |
 | ----- | ----- | ----- |
 | (not in v1) |  |  |
 | V2NEXT | `false` | `true` |

-**Compatibility with old behavior:** Disable the feature flag to continue using Origin Access Identity

 <!-- END details -->